tobias-weiss-ai-xr/opendesk-edu/docs/permissions.md

 To easily identify these groups, all of them are prefixed with `managed-by-Attribute-`.

-> **Note**<br>
+> [!note]
-> The membership of these groups is automatically managed based on the user's attributes from the "openDesk" tab.
-Any changes directly to the groups will be overwritten, so please always use the "openDesk" tab of the respective user.
+> The membership of these groups is automatically managed based on the user's attributes from the "openDesk"
+> tab.
+Any changes directly to the groups will be overwritten, so please always use the "openDesk" tab of the
+> respective user.
 The IAM supports editing user attributes across multiple accounts simultaneously.

 #### Standard access to applications

 Unless a user is a member of a group, the respective application is not shown in the portal.

-> **Note**<br>
+> [!note]
-> In openDesk's identity provider, the required OIDC claims to access an application are only granted when the respective group membership is available.
-This means that even if a user who is not a member of an application group knows the link to the application and calls it directly, the single sign-on will be unsuccessful.
+> In openDesk's identity provider, the required OIDC claims to access an application are only granted when the
+> respective group membership is available.
+This means that even if a user who is not a member of an
+> application group knows the link to the application and calls it directly, the single sign-on will be
+> unsuccessful.

 - **managed-by-Attribute-Groupware**: Members of this group have access to the groupware applications.
 - **managed-by-Attribute-Fileshare**: Members of this group have access to the file sharing application.